Borrowing against your home for a second mortgage sounds great — it’s those lingering second mortgage, second thoughts you have to worry about.

 - Ask a family member for money.

 Axess Law Ontario real estate lawyers advise you on the ups and downs of second mortgages when you buy a home.
-Video calls and e-signing real estate closing appointments are available anywhere in Ontario, 7 days a week, day or evening.
-You can meet in person with our licensed lawyers at our Toronto, Scarborough, Vaughan, Etobicoke, Ottawa, Mississauga Winston Churchill or Mississauga Heartland law offices.
-Make an appointment by dialing toll free to 1-877-552-9377 or 647-479-0118 in Toronto or use our online booking form.
+Video calls and e-signing real estate closing appointments are available anywhere in Ontario, 7 days a week.
+You can meet in person with our licensed lawyers, day or evening, at our conveniently located Greater Toronto Area or Ottawa law offices.
+Make an appointment by dialing toll free to 1-877-552-9377 or our 647-479-0118 lawyer line in Toronto.
+Or use our online booking form to find dates and times that are convenient for you.

 Click here to learn more about Axess Law’s real estate law services.